IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: IPD

-It is assumed that the cluster structure of $G^{\prime}_\text{prototype}$ replicates the cluster structure of $X$ when the notion of stability is achieved.
-However, the success of this step depends on the selected items in $S_\text{test}$.
-It is important for $S_{test}$ to have points from every cluster which is the best fit to $X$.
+{It is assumed that the cluster structure of $G^{\prime}_\text{prototype}$ replicates the cluster structure of $X$ when the notion of stability is achieved.
+However, the success of this step depends on the size of $|S_{inc}|=\beta$, and the selected items in $S_\text{test}$.
+If $\beta$ is very small, then algorithm may converge even if all the clusters have not evolved.
+However, such a situation ends in having many points as noise if initial size of prototype is also very low.} {New samples fail to provide variation in the prototype.
+Hence, $\Delta$ reaches to zero.
+Hence, we have used the principle used in} \cite{CNAK_2021} for {estimation of sample size to determine $\beta$.\\ Again, it is important for $S_{test}$ to have points from every cluster which is the best fit to $X$.
 As we are aiming to deal with large datasets, random sampling is the easy solution to create $S_{test}$.
-Therefore, the value of $\alpha=|S_{test}|$ is crucial to achieving the requirement. \\
+Therefore, the value of $\alpha=|S_{test}|$ is crucial to achieving the requirement.}

 Following terms are used in estimating the value of $\alpha$ in the subsequent lemmas and corollaries.\\

 $k$ : Number of clusters. \\ $n$ : Total number of points. \\ $t$ : fraction of test samples. \\ $p_i$: Prob. of the $i$th cluster, $i=1,2,\ldots,k$. \begin{lemma} Probability that there exist at least two samples of the $i$th cluster in the test samples is given by $(n t-1)^2p_i^2 t^2$.